Skip to footer content

 $vbLabelText $csharpLabel

 The ImageToPdf method accepts the file path to your JPG file and returns a PdfDocument object.
 This converted PDF maintains the original file's image quality while packaging it in a universally accessible PDF format.
 The conversion process completes in a few seconds, and the tool automatically handles page sizing.
+For precise control over dimensions, you can specify custom margins and page orientation.

 How Do I Convert Multiple JPG Files into One PDF Document?